 The way to do it is to continue to build trust through consistency.
 Make sure your brand personality is authentic and honest, and you use consistent brand visuals and tone of voice in your communications.
 There's a lot of psychology behind this: subtle inconsistencies erode trust and cause your once-loyal customer to lose their connection with your brand.

 Although most people don’t think of it as marketing, excellent ongoing customer service is a key tool here to encourage repeat business.
 Keep in regular contact with your customer (as is appropriate without annoying them), keep them informed of service changes or updates, and get feedback to proactively improve their experience.

 Wouldn't it be wonderful if your happy, loyal customers could be the ones generating your new business?
 If they're already loyal to you then they'll probably be happy to tell other people about you.
 But people are busy and sometimes they need a gentle nudge to do this.

 This is where strategies to encourage referrals come in and there are lots of examples to inspire you.
 Think about Ocado’s “£10 for you and £10 for a friend” and Dropbox’s “earn more space by inviting a friend”, and see how you can encourage your customers to refer you more.
 Make sure your incentive is aligned with your values and strategy and is equal for both referrer and referee so both parties feel good about your business.

 Need more help?

-If you'd like some help implementing marketing excellence in your business, get in touch.
+We cover this as part of a much wider marketing strategy process in my Engineer Your Marketing Machine course.
+If you'd like to hear more about this course, or if you need specific help implementing marketing excellence in your business, get in touch.
 I'd love to hear about your business challenges and see how I can help.
-We cover this as part of a much wider marketing strategy process in my Engineer Your Marketing Machine course.

 Get my latest blogs, news and events every month by signing up to my newsletter